 What you need is

-> Somewhere to keep track of all dialogues, preferably a CRM but if you don’t have one yet, use a spread sheet (LinkedIn is a great place to find and chat with prospect but now as a tool to keep track of all active processes, for that you need a CRM)
+> Somewhere to keep track of all dialogues, preferably a CRM with inbuilt sales prospecting tools but if you don’t have one yet, use a spreadsheet (LinkedIn is a great place to find and chat with prospects but far weaker as a tool to keep track of all active processes, for that you need a CRM)

 The purpose of this process is to reach as many prospects as possible and at the same time create as many digital touch-points as you can before actually calling your prospect.